leon4rd/test/README.md

-## Why don't skeletons ride roller coasters?
-They don't have the stomach for it.
+## Why did the m&m go to school?
+Because it wanted to be a Smartie!